zzzprojects/learn-orm/tutorials/fsharp/mutable-data.md

 # Mutable Data

-By default, all of the data types and values in F# are immutable which means that cannot be changed throughout a program's execution.
+By default, all of the data types and values in F# are immutable, which means that they cannot be changed throughout a program's execution.

  - You can use the keyword mutable to specify a variable that can be changed.
  - Mutable variables in F# should generally have a limited scope, either as a field of a type or as a local value.
- - Mutable variables with the limited scope are easier to control and are less likely to be modified in incorrect ways.
+ - Mutable variables with limited scope are easier to control and are less likely to be modified in incorrect ways.

 The simplest mutable variables in F# are declared using the `mutable` keyword.
 You can assign an initial value to a mutable variable by using the `let` keyword in the same way as you would define a value.